KhalithEngineer/portfolio/edit-me/content/professionalExperiences/freightify.md

 ---

 Summary:
 Dynamic Software Engineer with a proven track record in crafting and maintaining robust, scalable software solutions utilizing an expansive technology stack.
-Proficient in Python, Django, Go Lang, and microservices architecture, with expertise in leading deployment strategies, optimizing performance, implementing monitoring solutions, and integrating OpenSearch for enhanced search capabilities.
+Proficient in Python, Django, Go Lang, and microservices architecture, with expertise in leading deployment strategies, optimizing performance, and implementing monitoring solutions.
 Adept at designing fault-tolerant data storage systems, caching mechanisms, and real-time event processing.

 Key Skills:

-- Full Stack Development: Proficient in developing end-to-end solutions using Python and Django for backend and frontend development.
+- Web Framework: Experienced in developing backend services using Django with Python and Atreugo with Golang.

-- Microservices Architecture: Experienced in building microservices-based applications in Go Lang, following industry best practices for scalability and maintainability.
+- Microservices Architecture: Proficient in developing microservices-based applications in Python and Golang, following industry best practices for scalability and maintainability.
+Experienced in deploying microservices architecture on Kubernetes and ECS for efficient management.

-- Deployment Strategies: Led the implementation of Docker and ECS deployment strategies, enhancing application deployment efficiency and ensuring consistent environments.

 - Monitoring and Alerting: Skilled in setting up comprehensive monitoring and alerting systems using AWS CloudWatch, reducing mean time to detect and resolve issues.
+Proficient in creating dashboards in Grafana, configuring Slack and email notifications for timely alerts.
+Also, experienced in developing Retool dashboards for internal applications to streamline data visualization and insights.

-- Concurrency and Performance: Developed resilient and scalable applications using Go Lang's efficient concurrency model and performance optimization techniques.
+- Concurrency and Performance: Developed resilient and scalable applications using Golang's efficient concurrency model and performance optimization techniques.

-- Data Storage Solutions: Designed and implemented highly scalable and fault-tolerant data storage solutions using DynamoDB.
+- Data Storage Solutions: Designed and implemented highly scalable and fault-tolerant data storage solutions using DynamoDB, MySQL, and PostgreSQL

 - Caching Mechanisms: Integrated Redis as a caching layer to optimize data access and improve application performance.